 "Forget it, I said.
 I'll get you home.
 I might even come around one day and say hello, on your new planet.
-But let's get busy here.
-Our first job is to start the accelerators operating again."
+Now let's get busy here.
+Our first job is to start the accelerators operat-ing again."

-The weakness which poured through David Ryerson was such that he wondered if he would have fallen under gravity.
-Oh, Tamara, he thought, be with me now.
-He remembered how they had camped on a California beach . . . had it quite to themselves, no one lived in the deserts eastward . . . and the gulls had swarmed around begging bread until both of them were helpless with laughter.
+The weakness which poured through David Ryerson was such that he wondered if he would have fallen under gravity.Oh, Tamara, he thought,be with me now.
+He remembered how they had camped on a California beach . . . had it all to themselves, no one lived in the deserts eastward . . . and the gulls had swarmed around begging bread until both of them were helpless with laughter.
 Now why should he suddenly remember that, out of all the times they had had?

-When the mind gave up and the mathematics became a blur, work awaited Maclaren's hands.
-Sverdlov, and Ryerson under him, did the machine-tool jobs; Nakamura's small fingers showed such delicacy that he was set to drawing wire and polishing control-ring surfaces.
-Maclaren was left with the least skilled assignment, least urgent because he was always far ahead of the consumption of his product: melting, separating, and re-alloying the fused salvage from ion accelerators and transceiver web.
+WHEN the mind gave up and the mathematics became a blur, there was work for Maclaren's hands.
+Sverdlov, and Ryerson under him, did the machine-tool jobs; Naka-mura's small fingers showed such delicacy that he was set to drawing wire and polishing control-ring surfaces.
+Maclaren was left with the least skilled assignment, least urgent be-cause he was always far ahead of the consumption of his prod-uct: melting, separating, and re-alloying the fused salvage from ion accelerators and transceiver web.

 But it was tricky in null-gee.
-They could not have any significant spin on the ship or assembly, out on the lattice, would have become too complicated for so small a gang of workers.
-Coriolis force would have created serious problems for the inboard jobs too.
+There could not be any significant spin on the ship or assembly, out on the lattice, it would have become too complicated for so small a gang of workers.
+Coriolis force would have created serious problems even for the inboard jobs.
 On the other hand, weightless melt had foul habits.
 Maclaren's left arm was still bandaged, the burn on his forehead still a crimson gouge.

 It didn't seem to matter.
 When he looked in a mirror, he hardly recognized his face.
 There hadn't been much physical change yet, but the expression was a stranger's.
-And his life had narrowed to these past weeks; behind them lay only a dream.
-In moments when he had nothing else to do he might play a quick chess game with Sverdlov, argue the merits of Nõ versus Kabuki with Nakamura, or shock young Ryerson with a well-chosen dirty limerick.
+And his life had narrowed to these past weeks, behind them lay only a dream.
+In moments when there was nothing else to do he might still play a quick chess game with Sverdlov, argue the merits of No versus Kabuki with Nakamura, or shock young Ryerson by a well-chosen dirty limerick.
 But thinking back, he saw how such times had become more and more sparse.
 He had quit trying to make iron rations palatable, when his turn in the galley came up; he had not sung a ballad for hundreds of the Cross' black-sun years.
-He shaved by the clock and hung on to fastidiousness of dress as pure ritual, the way Nakamura contemplated his paradoxes or Ryerson quoted his Bible or Sverdlov thumbed through his nude photographs of past mistresses.
-It was a way of telling yourself, I remain alive.
+He shaved by the clock and hung onto fastidiousness of dress as pure ritual, the way Nakamura contemplated his paradoxes or Ryerson quoted his Bible or Sverdlov thumbed through his nude photographs of past mis-tresses.
+It was a way of telling yourself, I am still alive.

-A moment came when Maclaren asked himself what he was doing other than going through the motions of survival.
+There came a moment when Maclaren asked what he was doing other than going through the motions of survival.
 That was a bad question.